jupyterhub/binderhub/doc/setup-binderhub.rst

 First, find the IP address of the BinderHub deployment by running the following command::

-  kubectl --namespace=binder get svc binder
+  kubectl --namespace=<namespace-from-above> get svc binder

 Note the IP address in ``EXTERNAL-IP``.
 This is your BinderHub IP address.
 Type this IP address in your browser and a BinderHub should be waiting there